St Andrew's Metropolitan Cathedral

 Description:

-Plans are now in place to renovate and extend St Andrew's Metropolitan Cathedral, the cathedral church of the Roman Catholic Archdiocese of Glasgow.
-The original building was completed in 1816 and became the Cathedral in 1884.
+Works to renovate and extend St Andrew's Metropolitan Cathedral, the cathedral church of the Roman Catholic Archdiocese of Glasgow are complete.
+The original building, created by architect James Gillespie Graham, was completed in 1816.
+The building was modified by architects Pugin & Pugin in 1864 when it became a cathedral.

 A new café will be created on the ground floor of the existing Presbytery to add a much needed area for social interaction.